thuanpham582002/nixcats-nvim/README.md

 > in the non-mentioned outputs,
 > completion keys are `<M-h>` = `<esc>`, `<M-j>` = `next`, `<M-k>` = `previous`, `<M-l>` = `accept`.
 > You have been warned.

 ---

+> [!WARNING]

+I do not guarantee that everything in here works.

+This is not a distro, its the graveyard of plugins I might have never fully set up.

+If something is broken get your own config XD (sorry kotlin/java/sorta python)

+While I would not suggest using my config, I definitely have a lot of stuff in it and it works for what I need it for.

+[`lze`](https://github.com/BirdeeHub/lze) keeps it loading fast despite my plugin addiction!

+---